AaltoAsia/O-MI-Authorization/README.md

 ==========================

 Standalone server that implements O-MI Node reference implementation authorization protocol v2.
-This service needs one form of authentication that should be configured in some other service, as explained in the guide.
+This service needs one form of authentication that should be configured in some other service.

 Configuration